cgarciae/nnx/README.md

 NNX is a Neural Networks library for JAX that provides a simple yet powerful module system that adheres to standard Python semantics.
 Its aim is to combine the robustness of [Flax](https://flax.readthedocs.io/en/latest/) with a simplified, Pythonic API akin to that of [PyTorch](https://pytorch.org/).

-* **Standard Python Semantics**: No mandatory dataclass behavior.
-Modules are constructed as typical Python classes, embracing regular Python semantics such as mutability and reference sharing.
+* **Pythonic**: Modules are just regular python classes you know and love, they contain their own state, are fully mutable, and allow sharing references between Modules.
+* **Fully Compatible**: Easy convert back and forth between Modules and pure pytrees compatible with any JAX transformation and other JAX tooling.
-* **Safety**: NNX is designed with an emphasis on safety, incorporating mechanisms to prevent tracer leakage, stale RNGs, and ensure proper state propagation.
+* **Safe**: NNX incorporates mechanisms to try to prevent tracer leakage, avoid stale RNGs, and ensure proper state propagation in order to help produce correct JAX programs.
-* **Semantic Partitioning**: NNX allows you to classify attributes as members of distinct collections like `params`, `batch_stats`, and so on, enabling separate processing of each collection as required.
+* **Semantic**: Partition a Module's state into different semantic collections, allowing for fine-grained control when applying JAX transformations.
-* **Lifted Transforms**: NNX offers a set of Module-aware transforms that adeptly manage the Module's state, providing APIs to handle each collection differently by the corresponding JAX transform.
+* **Lifted Transforms**: NNX offers a set of Module-aware transforms that automatically manage the Module's state and provide APIs to instruct the underlying JAX transform how to handle each state collection.

 ## Installation